RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ### Nominal support for some built in list slots

 Many of the list slots (e.g. AMAZON.Actor) have very large value lists.
 These are often not needed in a typical vui skill.
-Thus, a compromize support is provided for them.
+Thus, a compromise support is provided for them.
 They are there and can be used, but they only have a few values.
 If you actually do have a need for them, you have two options:
 1. You can provide your own expansion list of values in the config.json file